mannythecreator/Data-Science-Portfolio/README.md

   * Topics: Data science, data warehousing, libraries, project management, SQL.
   * Date: April 2023 – May 2023
   * Role: Database Architect
-  * Designed a relational database to store records of transactions and collections in a mid-size model public library using MySQL.
+  * Description: Designed a relational database to store records of transactions and collections in a mid-size model public library using MySQL.
 The objective was to help create an appropriate database that a software system can use SQL to query and create useful information from the extensive collection of tables for the users.

-Predicting US House Prices Project, UNT
+* Predicting US House Prices Project, UNT
-March 2023 – April 2023
+  * March 2023 – April 2023
+  *	Role: Data Engineer
-•	Data Engineer: Built machine learning models to predict US house prices using R. Created visualizations such as density plots, histograms, and bar charts.
+  *	Description: Built machine learning models to predict US house prices using R. Created visualizations such as density plots, histograms, and bar charts.
 Performed statistical tests such as ANOVA and t-tests to test precision.
 Performed data analysis to gather statistical information. o	Data science, data pipelining, machine learning, data analysis, computation, project management, R Language.
 Document Term Frequency Project, UNT
 March 2023 – May 2023